genesiscommunitysuccess/docs/docs/server-reference/notify/symphony.md

 data class RemoveUserFromChannel(val channelName: String, val userId: String)
 ```

-## Configuring Symphony On-Behalf-Of (OBO) for Outgoing Messages
+## Configuring Symphony On-Behalf-Of (OBO) for outgoing messages

 To utilise the Symphony OBO feature,
-which allows messages to be sent through a configured symphony robot as a particular user, you'll need to configure genesis application to be point to the
+which enables messages to be sent through a configured symphony robot as a particular user, you need to configure your application to point to the
 required symphony extension app.
 Documentation on how to set this up in Symphony is covered [here](https://docs.developers.symphony.com/building-extension-applications-on-symphony/app-authentication/obo-authentication)

 ```kotlin